In Angoulême, cinema in all its forms

 For fifteen years, at the very end of August, the Angoulême Festival has served as a barometer for French-speaking cinema which comes there to show the public its new productions.
 “Angoulême is often a starting point for films and it has test value for us”, recognizes Didier Lacourt, director of distribution at Diaphana.
 Two years ago, Antoinette in the Cevennes his successful career began there.
 The distributor places its hopes this year in Annie Angerby Blandine Lenoir, presented in competition, with the same Laure Calamy (in theaters November 30).

 However, the issue is different.
-At the time, the public, after a first confinement, returned to the rooms with a certain enthusiasm.
+At the time, the public, following a first confinement, returned to the rooms with a certain enthusiasm.
 After two dotted years, it now seems more difficult to move.
 Attendance remains at half mast, even if the unexpected successes this summer of The Night of 12 by Dominik Moll et de the beasts by Rodrigo Sorogoyen were interpreted as positive signs.
 From this point of view, the festival was another.
 About fifty films were presented there and the sessions were almost full, reviving the carefree atmosphere of before the Covid.
 To the great satisfaction of its co-director Dominique Besnehard who hoped to reach 50,000 admissions in 2019 (compared to 23,000 in 2020 and 43,000 in 2021).

 The competition dominated by women